American Dreams and the Big Screen

 During his career, Schlatter was nominated for 15 Emmy Awards, winning twice for Laugh-In as Outstanding Musical or Variety Program and for Sammy Davis, Jr.'s 60th Anniversary Celebration as Outstanding Variety, Music or Comedy Special.
 He was also nominated for a Writers Guild of America award in 1997.
 Schlatter has been credited for helping to launch the careers of such entertainers as Lily Tomlin, Goldie Hawn, and Robin Williams.
 He was the creator and producer of the annual American Comedy Awards and the television program, Real People.

 George Schlatter came to Pepperdine University to play football, but a campus job in the theater department altered his trajectory and the history of television.
-"We honor George's lifetime of service—to the art of comedy and the joy of laughter," said Craig Detweiler, director of the Center for Entertainment, Media and Culture.
+"We honor George's lifetime of service—to the art of comedy and the joy of laughter," said Craig Detweiler, director of the Institute for Entertainment, Media, and Culture.
 "What's more, this evening continues George's lifelong commitment to comedy by creating a gathering place and living laboratory at Pepperdine to learn the art of improv, and comedic writing and performance."

 Women in Hollywood: 100 Years of Negotiating the System